diekhans/uniprotFeatMap/README.md

 1. `interproProteinTranscriptAlign`: Align InterProScan annotated protein sequences to transcript RNAs with BLAT or BLAST.
 Creates protein to NA PSL alignments for the transcript paired in the geneset.
    * input: gencodeMetaTsv, proteinFa, transFa
    * output: protTransPsl

+# InterProScan Mapped Annotation Identification

+The format of a `annotMapId` matches UniProt annotMapId, only using the protein id used in the InterProScan run instead of the `canon_acc`.

+A file `*.ref.tsv` file is created when annotations are mapped to using in mapping `annotMapId`s back to the UniProt feature and transcript.